RobertRR/discord-summary/README.md

 ## 🛠 Commands

 The `!tldr` and `!arguments` commands are flexible!
 You can type e.g. `!tldr today` or `!arugments today` for a summary of all conversations since 12am, or `!tldr 50 messages` / `!arguments 50 messages` or `!tldr 30 mins` / `!arguments 30 mins`  for message count or time based (minutes and hours supported).
 You can also reply to a message and just say `!tldr` or `!arguments` to use that message as the starting point for the bot's processing.
 The `!huh` command must be a reply to an existing message.
+Finally, you can also use a [start point] and [end point] for the bot by using the message link.
+The link can be obtained by right clickcing a message and clicking copy link button.
+An example format would be !tldr [first message link] [end message link]

 | Command | Description | Access |
 | :--- | :--- | :--- |